-Recency bias can lead clients to deviate from their carefully laid investment plans, which can have damaging long-term consequences.
+Recency bias can lead clients to deviate from their carefully laid investment plans, which may have damaging long-term consequences.

-Consider the cost of chasing hot investment trends: In 2016, energy was the best-performing sector in the S&P 500® Index, delivering an annual return of 27%.
-A client who subsequently loaded up on energy stocks may have been disappointed that the sector returned -1% in 2017, when the S&P 500 Index returned nearly 19%.
+Consider the cost of chasing hot investment trends: in 2021 real estate was one of the best performing sectors in the S&P 500 Index, delivering an annual return of 46%.
+A client who subsequently loaded up on real estate stocks may have been disappointed that the sector returned -26% in 2022, eight percentage points lower than the S&P 500 Index that year.5

-The takeaway: short-term market moves caused by recency bias can sap long-term results, making it more difficult for clients to reach their financial goals.
+The takeaway: short-term market moves can potentially sap long-term results, making it more difficult for clients affected by recency bias to reach their financial goals.

 What can you do about it?

-To combat recency bias, advisors can help their clients take a broader view of how markets tend to move over time, and the larger trends that may have the biggest impact on their investment returns.
-During the rebalancing process, consider illustrating to clients which investments have fared well or poorly recently, and use that information to initiate a larger discussion about how markets tend to move over time.
+To combat recency bias, advisors can help their clients take a broader view of how markets tend to move over time and the larger trends that may have the biggest impact on their investment returns.
+During the rebalancing process, consider illustrating to clients which investments have fared well or poorly, and use that information to initiate a larger discussion about how markets tend to move over time.

 It's also important to find ways to curb clients’ impulses to make decisions influenced by recent events.
-For instance, you might discuss limiting their daily news intake, or you might create a mutually agreed-upon waiting period before making investment decisions.
+For instance, you might discuss limiting their daily news intake or create a mutually agreed-upon waiting period before making investment decisions.
 Another strategy: discuss portfolio performance in terms of progress toward a client’s goals rather than focusing on individual return figures.

-Working with clients to avoid the effects of recency bias can help keep them from making irrational investment decisions and manage their expectations during the next period of market volatility.
-In turn, that work will demonstrate the value of your services, potentially leading to greater client trust.
+Working with clients to avoid the effects of recency bias can help keep them from making irrational investment decisions and may help to manage their expectations during the next period of market volatility.
+In turn, this work will demonstrate the value of your services, potentially leading to greater client trust.